dib-lab/khmer/CODE_OF_CONDUCT.rst

 the project team.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing `khmer-project@idyll.org
+<mailto:khmer-project@idyll.org>`__ which only goes to C. Titus Brown and
+Michael R. Crusoe.
+To report an issue involving either of them please email `Judi Brown Clarke, Ph.D. <mailto:jbc@egr.msu.edu>`__ the Diversity Director at the BEACON Center for the Study of Evolution in Action, an NSF Center for Science and Technology.

 This Code of Conduct is adapted from the `Contributor Covenant <http:contributor-covenant.org>`__, version 1.0.0, available at